History | University of Maryland Neurosurgery

 The Simard Laboratory discovered the novel SUR1-TRPM4 channel and described its role in cerebral edema.
 These discoveries lead to ongoing clinical trials testing the use of SUR1 inhibitors for the treatment of cerebral edema after acute CNS injury.

 Continuing the University of Maryland’s history with focused ultrasound surgery, the magnetic resonance-guided focused ultrasound program was established.
 Treatment began for patients with essential tremor.

 The Department of Neurosurgery continues to treat patients with essential tremor weekly using focused ultrasound.
 The first patients in the country received focused ultrasound treatment for Parkinson's disease and for neuropathic pain.
 The first patient in the country with a brain tumor was treated with focused ultrasound for blood brain barrier disruption.

 Graeme Woodworth, MD was selected to succeed Dr. Eisenberg as Department Chair.

-Following medical school and training at Johns Hopkins, Dr. Woodworth came to the University of Maryland to expand and enhance the neuro-oncology program including new research focuses on nanomedicine and focused ultrasound.
+Dr. Woodworth came to the University of Maryland to expand and enhance the neuro-oncology program including new research focuses on nanomedicine and focused ultrasound.